 Adwords can be pretty overwhelming, especially for newcomers.
 There are different metrics to track, improvements to make, and constant learning to be made.

-We are going to be looking at 5 different mistakes that marketers make when using Google AdWords.
+We are going to be looking at 5 different mistakes that marketers make when using Google AdWords and how to overcome them using best practices.

 This might seem like an obvious one, but you will be surprised how often the wrong destination URL can cause a problem.